ASnfka132/Automated-face-image-processing-and-upload-to-aws-s3bucket/README.md

 Expected Input:
 If the picture contains multiple people, separate images of all the individuals should be uploaded.
- For example, If my webcam takes this picture 2.Pictures should be uploaded to S3 bucket in AWS cloud
+ For example, If my webcam takes this picture 2.Pictures should be uploaded to S3 bucket to AWS cloud

 Expected Output: